-Salmonella is a type of bacteria that’s infamously spread by eating food infected with the bacteria.
+Salmonella is a type of bacteria that’s often spread by eating food contaminated with it

 - losing your appetite